Synthetic active matter: superwalking droplets

 - R. N. Valani, Infinite-memory classical wave-particle entities, attractor-driven active particles and the diffusionless Lorenz equations, Chaos, 34, 013133 (2024) arXiv

-- R. N. Valani and B. Dandogbessi, Asymmetric limit cycles within Lorenz chaos induce anomalous mobility for a memory-driven active particle, Physical Review E (Letter), 110, L052203 (2024) arXiv Talk
+- R. N. Valani and B. Dandogbessi, Asymmetric limit cycles within Lorenz chaos induce anomalous mobility for a memory-driven active particle, Physical Review E (Letter), 110, L052203 (2024) arXiv

 - R. N. Valani and A. G. López, Quantum-like behavior of an active particle in a double-well potential, Chaos, Solitons & Fractals, 186, 115253 (2024) arXiv